jungsNN/human-dog-app/README.md

 __Dec.
 10, 2020 Update__:
 * The app is deployed and available for user inputs.
 Please feel free to try the app via https://jiae.ai
+* Next step: present the actual dog image that is detected.

 ![Sample Output][image1]
 ![Sample Output][image2]